 No matter where you travel in Africa, your transportation will be of key importance.
-Depending on where you will be going on safari, the vehicles will range from 2WD minivans, to open-sided 4WD's to close-sided 4WD's with photographic hatches and small aircraft.
+Depending on your destination and where you will be going on safari, you could be in any number of safari vehicle types.
+Below is a brief overview.

-Some lodges and camps offer motor boat and mokoro excursions.
+Some Botswana lodges and camps offer motor boat and mokoro excursions.

 Fly-in lodge and tented camp safaris use small planes, and either open-sided 4WD's or closed 4WD's depending on the area as not all areas permit open sided vehicles.

-Open-sided 4WD's are used on our customised fly-in lodge and tented camp safaris.
-Most open-sided 4WD's will have a sun canopy on the top.
-They offer great visibility and provide unobstructed photography opportunities in all directions.
+For fly-in safaris, a combination of light aircraft and open-sided 4WD's with a sun canopy , are used.
+Open-sided 4WD’s vehicles offer greater visibility and provide unobstructed photography opportunities in all directions.

 Fly-in safaris in Botswana, Namibia, Zambia, Kenya and Tanzania use small planes ranging in size from Cessna 206's to Cessna Grand Caravans.